juan131/testing-apps-k8s-workshop/exercise-03.md

 # Test 1: Checking page loads on production

 Create a test that checks that the page loads as expected.
-This test just checks that the main page loads and that the expected message as well as the login link appears.
+This test just checks that the main page loads and that the expected message as well as the login link appear.
 For running the tests, create a kubernetes cronjob that periodically runs the test on the production environment.